GSA/digitalgov.gov/content/topics/federal-mobile-products-registry/_index.md

 title: "Federal Mobile Products Registry"

 # description — keep it short and clear
-summary: "The Federal Mobile Products Registry has been replaced by the U.S. Digital Registry: https://digital.gov/services/u-s-digital-registry/"
+summary: "The Federal Mobile Products Registry has been replaced by the U.S. Digital Registry."

 # Weight